Horizon Psychiatry

 You may call this number at any time to leave a non-urgent / non-crisis message.

-If you are in need of urgent or crisis care, call 911 or go to the ER.
+If you are in need of crisis care, call 911 or go to the ER.

 _____________________________________